-Chicago – Attorney General Kwame Raoul today urged the U.S. Court of Appeals for the 4th District to uphold a lower court’s decision denying preliminary injunctive relief to plaintiffs challenging Montgomery County, Maryland’s prohibition on carrying firearms in and around schools, parks, childcare facilities, places of worship, and recreational and multipurpose exhibition facilities, among others.
+Chicago – Attorney General Kwame Raoul urged the U.S. Court of Appeals for the 9th Circuit to reverse a lower court’s decision that halted implementation of Hawaii’s prohibition on carrying firearms in and around parks, beaches, banks, financial institutions, parking areas adjacent to government buildings, and bars and restaurants serving alcohol.

-Attorney General Raoul, District of Columbia Attorney General Brian Schwalb and Maryland Attorney General Anthony G. Brown co-led a coalition of 18 attorneys general in filing an amicus brief to support the county’s designation of these places as sensitive places where individuals cannot carry handguns.
+Attorney General Raoul and District of Columbia Attorney General Brian Schwalb co-led a coalition of 19 attorneys general in filing an amicus brief to support Hawaii’s designation of these places as sensitive places where individuals cannot carry handguns.

 The brief is Attorney General Raoul’s most recent action to address gun violence throughout Illinois and across the nation.
 The Attorney General’s office works with state law enforcement agencies and prosecutors to increase awareness of Illinois’ red flag law and to address gaps in Illinois’ firearms licensing system.
 The office also continues to prosecute individuals who lie on FOID card applications.
 Raoul also proposed the Firearms Industry Responsibility Act in Illinois to hold the industry accountable, which Governor JB Pritzker signed into law Aug.
 12.